 When the Request to Apply has been approved, your agency will receive a notification they are approved to file a 2024 Agency Application.
 The deadline for filing this form is January 15th but can be filed before that date.
 Late applications will not be considered.

 Once grant applications are received, they will be distributed to committee members.
 It is necessary for our committee to wait for finalization of the year-end financial records to determine the total amount allowable for community investment.

 Partner Agency funds are distributed quarterly.
 You will receive funding checks at the Quarterly Agency Meetings.
 You are not required, but encouraged, to attend Quarterly Agency Meetings.
 If you, or a representative is unable to attend, your allocation check will be mailed.

 Quarterly distribution of annual funds allows for budgetary and cash-flow safe regulations for your agency and UW.
 Pledges received the prior year during campaign are being collected during the funding year.

 Meetings hosted by UW for the benefit and collaboration of all of our partners.
 They are usually held around the 15th of the month in Knox County and the second Monday in Crawford County (April, July, October & December).
 Lunch is provided at no charge.
 Collaboration is crucial to the work we all conduct in the community.
 The meetings are a great way to network with other agencies, learn information as it applies to the health and human services programs (from internal and external speakers), and connect with UW to make sure you have the latest information from this funding source.

-All funded partners are required to file an annual report with UWKC.
+All funded partners are required to file an 2023 Annual Report.
 This document is due by January 15 (subject to change – please be informed of current due date).
 Annual reports are reviewed by committee prior to establishing funding levels for the year.
 As good stewards of the funds entrusted to us by our donors, it is essential that we review how previous funding was utilized, within the parameters of your request, prior to granting future funding.

 For additional questions, please contact: